ARTICLE I: Authority over Elections

 Section 5.
 Sanctions

 Any candidate who violates the Elections Code by campaigning before the candidates’ meeting, spending above the allowable amount, or plagiarizing campaign materials, as determined by the elections committee, shall be subject to disqualification.
-Other violations of election regulations may result in disqualification, notice of violation placed on the ballot, or other sanctions as determined by the Elections Committee

 ARTICLE II: Eligibility